martinstabe/martinstabe.github.io/migration-spec.md

 Cloudflare Pages should become the source of production deploys after parity is confirmed.

+### Phase 8: Post-Migration Enhancements

+After deployment parity has been achieved, low-priority enhancements can be tackled separately from the launch-critical migration work.

+This phase may include:

+- Open Graph metadata
+- Twitter card metadata or equivalent social-sharing metadata
+- richer page-type-specific metadata beyond the minimum needed for deployment
+- optional tidy-up work that improves presentation but does not affect URL parity or launch readiness

 ## Cloudflare Pages Requirements

 The migration should assume: